Ultimate Guide: How to Clean Granite Stone the Right Way

 - Acidic Cleaners: NEVER use vinegar, lemon juice, ammonia, Windex, bleach, or any bathroom cleaners containing acids (e.g., toilet bowl cleaners, rust removers).
 These will etch the polished surface of your granite, leaving dull, unsightly marks that are difficult and expensive to repair.

-- Harsh Chemicals: Stay away from drain cleaners, paint strippers, or oven cleaners.
+- Harsh Chemicals: Moreover, Stay away from drain cleaners, paint strippers, or oven cleaners.
 They contain highly corrosive chemicals that will severely damage granite.

 - General Purpose Cleaners (unless specified "safe for natural stone"): Many all-purpose cleaners contain ingredients that are too harsh for granite.
 Stick to pH-neutral formulations.